Warwickshire Symphony Orchestra

 Following university, he started a career in Musical Theatre.
 Work in the West End and provincial theatre lasted until he moved to Coventry to take up the position of sub-organist then musical director at the Cathedral (a position he retired from recently)

-Mahler - Symphony No. 5
+Vaughan Williams - Symphony No. 5

 Bringing classical music to life: WSO in concert